andututu/Connection-GuiderManual-for-Connecting-Multiple-Electronic-Devices-to-Raspberry-Pi-and-Arduino/README.md

-# ConnectionGuiderRbpAndArduino
+# Electronics Connection Guide: Raspberry Pi & Arduino
-A collection of wiring guides, connection limits, and integration notes for connecting electronic modules to Raspberry Pi and Arduino.
+A comprehensive guide to connecting multiple electronic devices to Raspberry Pi and Arduino, including wiring diagrams, sample code, and practical tips for ensuring stable and efficient connections.